 Error code Description Action 035-277-001 Adapter Local RAM test error.
-Update the RAID controller firmware (see "Updating the firmware" on page 151).
-2. Reseat the RAID controller.
-3. Replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 133).
+Reseat and, if necessary, replace the RAID controller.
 035-278-001 Adapter NVSRAM test error.
-Update the RAID controller firmware (see "Updating the firmware" on page 151).
-2. Reseat the RAID controller.
-3. Replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 133).
+Reseat and, if necessary, replace the RAID controller.
 035-279-001 Adapter Cache test error.
-Update the RAID controller firmware (see "Updating the firmware" on page 151).
-2. Reseat the RAID controller.
-3. Replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 133).
+Reseat and, if necessary, replace the RAID controller.
 035-280-001 Adapter Drive test error.
 Replace the attached drive.
 035-281-001 Adapter Drive error.
 Replace the attached drive.
 035-282-001 Adapter Parameters set error.
-Update the RAID controller firmware (see "Updating the firmware" on page 151).
-2. Reseat the RAID controller.
-3. Replace the RAID controller.
+Update the RAID controller firmware (see "Updating the firmware" on page 133).
+Reseat and, if necessary, replace the RAID controller.
 035-283-001 Adapter Battery error.
 Replace the battery module on the RAID controller.
 035-xxx-cnn c = ServeRAID channel number, nn = SCSI ID of failing fixed disk drive.
 Check the BMC log or system-error log before replacing a FRU.
-2. Reseat the hard disk drive on channel C, SCSI ID nn.
-3. Replace the hard disk drive on channel C, SCSI ID nn.
+Reseat and, if necessary, replace the hard disk drive on channel C, SCSI ID nn.
 035-xxx-snn nn = SCSI ID of failing fixed disk.
 Check the BMC log or system-error log before replacing a FRU.
-2. Reseat the SCSI disk with ID nn.
-3. Replace the SCSI disk with ID nn.
-075-xxx-000 Failed power supply test.
+Reseat and, if necessary, replace the SCSI disk with ID nn on adapter in slot s 075-xxx-000 Failed power supply test.
 Reseat the following components: a.
-Power supplyb.
+Power supply b.
 (Trained service technician only) Power backplane Replace the components listed in step 1 one at a time, in the order shown, restarting the server each time.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8878 and 8879," on page 109 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8864," on page 93 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)", that step must be performed only by a trained service technician.

 Error code Description Action 089-xxx-0nn Failed microprocessor test, where nn=APIC ID.
 APIC ID (physical mode) 1.
 Reseat the following components: a.
 (Trained service technician only) Microprocessor nn b.
 Microprocessor tray 2.
 Replace the following components one at a time, in the order shown, restarting the server each time. a.
 (Trained service technician only) Microprocessor nn b.
-(Trained service technician only) Microprocessor tray 34, 35, 36, 37 4 155-xxx-xxx Failed Active Memory TM latch test.
+(Trained service technician only) Microprocessor tray 34, 35, 36, 37 4 155-xxx-xxx Failed Active Memory [TM] latch test.
 Note: Make sure you re-enable the memory in the Configuration/Setup Utility program.
-See, "Memory problems" on page 42 1.
+See, "Memory problems" on page 40 1.
 Reseat the memory card.
 2. Replace the memory card.
 166-051-000 System Management: Failed.
 Unable to communicate with ASM.
 It may be busy.
 Run the test again.
-Update the firmware (BIOS, service processor, and diagnostics; see "Updating the firmware" on page 151).
+Update the firmware (BIOS, service processor, and diagnostics; see "Updating the firmware" on page 133).
 Run the diagnostic test again.
 Correct other error conditions (including failed systems-management tests and items that are logged in the Remote Supervisor Adapter II SlimLine system-error log) and retry.
 Disconnect all server and option power cords from the server, wait 30 seconds, reconnect the power cords, and retry.
 Reseat the Remote Supervisor Adapter II SlimLine.
 Replace the Remote Supervisor Adapter II SlimLine.